Mom’s Potato Soup

 4. Pour in both the broth and some water.
 Give it a good stir, bring it to a boil, then lower the heat and simmer for about 20-25 minutes.
 Turn off the heat.
 Taste and adjust the seasonings.

+2. Can you make this soup ahead?
 Yes, you can.
-You can make it, allow it to cool completely, and store it in an airtight container in the refrigerator, and for up to 3 days.
-Also, you can make it in the morning, or early afternoon, place a lid on the pot, and keep it on the stovetop until you are ready to reheat and serve for dinner.
+You can make it, allow it to cool completely, and store it in an airtight container in the refrigerator for up to 3 days.
+Also, you can make it in the morning or early afternoon, place a lid on the pot, and keep it on the stovetop until you are ready to reheat and serve for dinner.

-Mom’s soup recipe is easy to make in the Instant Pot or Crock Pot.
+3. Can we make Mom’s Potato Soup in an Instant Pot or a Crock Pot?
+Our mom’s potato soup recipe is easy to make in the Instant Pot or Crock Pot.
+Here are a few tips:

 - Rather than cooking in the Dutch oven or a large sauce pot, sautรฉ the onions first, then add the rest of the ingredients to the Instant Pot.
 Place the lid onto it and turn the vent to seal it.
 Cook on a manual setting at “high pressure” for about 10 minutes.